-Unfortunately, there was nowhere to stop with our car to take in this stunning view, but it gave me hope that we might see a cloud inversion at Cloudland Canyon State Park – something I’ve always wanted to see.
-I’ve been to Cloudland Canyon several times previously and have never been fortunate to see a cloud in the valley.
+Unfortunately, there was nowhere to stop to take in this stunning view, but it gave me hope that we might see a cloud inversion at Cloudland Canyon State Park – something I’ve always wanted to see but was never fortunate to witness.

 We finally got to the state park after driving for a few hours.
-I jumped out of the car with my camera bag, eagerly running to the overlook view of the canyon, which luckily isn’t too far from the parking lot.
+I jumped out of the car with my camera bag, eagerly running to the canyon overlook not far from the parking lot.

-Hiking to see the Cloudland Canyon waterfalls was our main goal for the day.
-As much as I loved the view of the valley at the overlook, I knew we had to start the trail, or we would never make it home by nightfall.
-Reluctantly, I turned around and began my descent into the valley.
+Hiking to see the Cloudland Canyon waterfalls was our main reason for visiting this state park.
+As much as I loved the view at the overlook, I knew we had to start the trail, or we would never make it home by nightfall.
+Reluctantly, I turned around and began my descent into the canyon.